iq-coryp/documentation-testing/pages/guides/ea-guide.md

 | Space Gray | [ColorDefinition](/api/catalog/#colordefinition).Name | [Updating A Product](#updating-a-product) |
 | Color Selector | [Swatch](/api/catalog/#swatch) | [Updating A Product](#updating-a-product) |

-#### Updating A Product
+#### Updating a Product

-To update a Products in Endless Aisle, you must update a Master Product, Variation or Revision, depending on the change.
+To update Products in Endless Aisle, you must update a Master Product, Variation or Revision, depending on the change.

 {{tip}}
 To learn more about Master Products, Variations and Revisions see <a href="/concepts/product-structure/">Product Structure</a>